bchalarcae/GPR_SDoF_Maxwell_FVD/README.md

 stiffness (Kd/Kmod), Supplemental damping ratio as % (e.g. 10), Seismic intensity as the ground spectral acceleration at 1 s in g (e.g. 0.6), and velocity exponent of FVD.
 [T Kd/Kmod Damp Sa Alpha];

-The *.mat files contain the GPR models including the original data point used to calibrate the models as well as all the parameters obtained from the optimization process carried out by the Regression Learner app in MATLAB 2020b.
+The *.rar files contain the GPR models including the original data point used to calibrate the models as well as all the parameters obtained from the optimization process carried out by the Regression Learner app in MATLAB 2020b.
 Further information about the model calibration can be found at: https://www.mathworks.com/help/stats/train-regression-models-in-regression-learner-app.html